orb-lang/helm/doc/md/design/dramatis-personae.md

 specialized, and not durable enough\.

 They point to a missing actor, basically\.
-But they're the closest thing we have, so let's explore the implementation we have\.
+But they're the closest thing we have, so let's explore the implementation\.

 Originally, Rainbufs were about printing the contents of tables\.
 The naive way of doing this is to render a string with the contents of the table, and